|

 Wavelength magazines.

 These books have all been useful in compiling The Pirate Radio Hall of Fame.
-Most of them are now out of print but Amazon occasionally
+Some of them are now out of print but Amazon occasionally

 has copies, either new or second-hand: